symfony/symfony-docs/components/phpunit_bridge.rst

 Making Tests Fail
 -----------------

-By default, any non-legacy-tagged or any non-@-silenced deprecation notices will make tests fail.
+By default, any non-legacy-tagged or any non-`@-silenced`_ deprecation notices will make tests fail.
 Alternatively, setting ``SYMFONY_DEPRECATIONS_HELPER`` to an arbitrary value (ex: ``320``) will make the tests fails only if a higher number of deprecation notices is reached (``0`` is the default value).
 You can also set